 The violence associated with alcohol gives you the perfect storm of why the Alcohol Industry needs regulation.
-I know that regulation per se is a dirty word for some but this is no reason to put ideology in front of practical measures to stem the over all Alcohol Abuse in Australian society.
+I know that regulation per se is a dirty word for some but this is no reason to put ideology in front of practical measures to stem Alcohol Abuse in Australian society.
 Agh..the glamour of alcohol.

 There is also much more alcohol associated violence than what is reported in the media and sensationalised such as the one punch death victims.
 Where ever alcohol goes there is intimidation, stand over and physical and emotional and mental abuse.
 How much domestic violence is alcohol fueled?.
 The little degrees of abuse we all experience each and every day.
 Those little nasty words we hear.
 The unsaid.
 The psychological games we play.
 The mistrust.
 The lies we tell ourselves that alcohol isn’t a problem.
 The standard line I hear “I only drink occasionally”…is a way of disguising deep seeded problems which wont go away with continuing that lil biddy sip of Chardonnay or some bullshit new age wine on the block.
 Give me a break.
 I think eventually this addictive thinking smacks of problems down the line.

 How much work related time off and sickness and poor work performance related to alcohol abuse.
 If we as a society just pander to the alcohol industry it is nothing more than a fait accompli.
-Society is not all about profit and right wing ideological righteousness and displaying oneself as a sanctimonious cow.
+Society is not all about profit and ideological righteousness and displaying oneself as a sanctimonious cow.

 click to enlarge.

 It’s fascinating to note that, of all the behavior-altering and addictive drugs, alcohol is the only legal one.
 Well tobacco too.
 Despite the familiarity we all have with alcohol’s effects, when people drink more than a little, fights invariably occur.